RSE-Cambridge/iris-magnum/magnum-tour/README.md

 You can find more information about install ingress here: https://kubernetes.github.io/ingress-nginx/deploy/#using-helm

-First we can find out the public ip address given to the ingress controller:
+First we can find out the public IP address given to the ingress controller:

     kubectl --namespace kube-system get services ingress-nginx-ingress-controller -o jsonpath={.status.loadBalancer.ingress[*].ip}

-From this we can work out a possible way to access services via dns:
+From this we can work out a possible way to access services via DNS:

     echo hello.`kubectl --namespace kube-system get services ingress-nginx-ingress-controller -o jsonpath={.status.loadBalancer.ingress[*].ip}`.nip.io

-At the moment you will get a 404 response from http, and https endpoints associated with the about dns name.
+At the moment you will get a 404 response from http, and https endpoints associated with the about DNS name.
 The next step is to make use of ingress to access a service.
-As an example, lets expose grafana via ingress:
+As an example, lets expose Grafana via ingress:

     cat <<END | kubectl apply -f -
     apiVersion: extensions/v1beta1